grimandgreedy/aria2tui/README.md

  - `nvim` for viewing/editing download options as well as adding URIs, magnet links and torrent files
  - `xdg-open` and `gio` for determining default applications and opening files.

 ## Tips

+ - See [the wiki](https://github.com/grimandgreedy/aria2tui/wiki), which will cover most questions.
  - Press '?' to see the help page which will list the available keys.
  - If you have problems starting aria2c, check that you have an aria2c config file at ~/.config/aria2/aria2.conf
  - By default aria2tui will track the download that the cursor is on.
 This is usually what you want.
 However, sometimes you want to stay at a particular place in the download queue--perhaps you want to remain at the top and watch the currently active downloads.